 Do not confuse antennas with signal boosters or repeaters!
 A signal booster, also known as a mobile repeater, amplifies the signal in each direction.
 These are typically placed inline in-between an indoor and outdoor antenna.

 Most low cost non EU mobile boosters blindly amplify everything, including background noise and other sources of interference.
 Improper isolation of the indoor and outdoor antennas can result in signal oscillations, like a PA speaker whistling near its microphone.
 These unwanted transmissions can severely affect the mobile networks in the area, not just one network.

 According to ComReg, mobile repeaters are the main source of interference in Ireland.
-Such devices are currently prohibited for consumer use, unless provided by mobile operator.
-It is also illegal to posses them without a licence and they can be seized by customs.
+Mobile repeaters and boosters that don’t meet ComReg’s strict criteria are prohibited for consumer use.
+It is also illegal to posses non-compliant signal boosters and they can be seized by customs.